kosah110/gmod-setshaders-module/README.md

 # gmod-setshaders-module

-A Garry's Mod binary module that restores the ability to modify material shaders at runtime using the stable `IMaterial::SetShaderAndParams()` Source SDK method.
+A Garry's Mod binary module that restores the ability to modify material shaders at runtime using the `IMaterial::SetShaderAndParams()` instead of :SetShaders("") Source SDK method.

 ## What is this?

-GMod's `IMaterial:SetShader()` was disabled years ago due to crashes, forcing developers to use the limited `CreateMaterial()` workaround which can't modify existing world materials.
-This module exposes the working `SetShaderAndParams` C++ method, allowing you to change shaders on ANY material - including world brushes - without crashes.
+GMod's `IMaterial:SetShader()` was disabled years ago due to crashes, forcing developers to use `CreateMaterial()` workaround.
+This module exposes the working `SetShaderAndParams` C++ method, allowing you to change shaders on ANY material including world brushes

 ## Features

-- ✅ Modify existing materials (including world/brush materials)
+- Modify existing materials (including world/brush materials)
-- ✅ Preserve material parameters when changing shaders
+- Preserve material parameters when changing shaders
-- ✅ No memory duplication like `CreateMaterial()`
+- No memory duplication like `CreateMaterial()`
-- ✅ Batch material operations with helper functions
+- Batch material operations with helper functions
-- ✅ Stable - uses existing Source SDK functionality
+- Uses existing Source SDK functionality

 ## Installation

 1. Download the compiled module from [Releases](../../releases)
-2. Extract `gmcl_materialshaderex_win32.dll` (or appropriate OS version)
+2. Extract the dlls
 3. Place it in `Steam\steamapps\common\GarrysMod\garrysmod\lua\bin\`
-4. Restart Garry's Mod
+4. Play Garry's Mod

 ## Usage